BroadbandForum/usp/docs/specification/index.md

 If the Agent encounters a diverging Supported Data Model, e.g. due to the use of different Mounted Objects underneath a Mountpoint, the Agent will skip the traversal of the children Objects, populate the Response's `divergent_paths` element with all divergent Object Instance Paths, and continue processing with the next unambiguous Object.
 The Supported Data Model of such divergent Objects can only be obtained by specifically using Object Instance Paths in the `obj_paths` field of a GetSupportedDM request.

-The Agent's Response returns all Path Names in the `supported_obj_path` field according to the associated Device Type document as specified in TR-106 [@TR-106].
+The Agent's Response returns all Path Names in the `supported_obj_path` field according to its Supported Data Model.

+To clarify the difference between an Instantiated Data Model Object Path and a Supported Data Model Object Path:

+*	If a `{i}` is encountered in the Object Path, it cannot be followed by an Instance Identifier.
+*	If the Object Path ends with an Instance Identifier, it is treated as an Instantiated Data Model Object Path.
+*	If the Object Path contains a `{i}`, it is a Supported Data Model Object Path.

 #### GetSupportedDM Examples